 There is a low probability of the rowing shell flipping.
 Rowers preferably know how to swim.
 At the very least, rowers should be comfortable enough with deep water that they won't panic and will be able to hold on to the shell until they are assisted by the coach.

-The Learn to Row program is conducted over 4 weeks in either May or June.
+The Learn to Row program is conducted over 5 weeks.
+You can choose either the weeks of April 24, 2023 through May 26, 2023 or you can choose the weeks of June 5, 2023 through July 7, 2023.
 Each week you will attend 2 evening sessions.

 It is your responsibility to attend the scheduled sessions.
-If you choose not to attend a session, we are not obligated to reschedule the session.
-If the session is cancelled due to weather or by the rowing club, we will do our best to reschedule.
+Please do not sign up if you have vacation or will otherwise be away during the sessions, as it will compromise the learning experience for other group members.
+If you choose not to attend a session, we are not obligated to reschedule the session, but we will try to accommodate sickness and other events out of your control.
+If the session is cancelled due to weather or by the rowing club, we will reschedule subject to group availability.

 Sessions are not scheduled on statutory holidays, because the cove tends to be very busy.
 Sessions that would otherwise occur on the holiday are re-scheduled to a day and time that is mutually convenient for the group and coach.